-Toucan’s Hideaway is a hidden gem located at Turtle Splash Park on the West side of Chicago.
+Toucan’s Hideaway is a hidden gem located at Turtle Splash Park in West Chicago, Illinois.
 Since 1972, the West Chicago Park District made it their goal to live up to its mission statement, stating, “Creating an enhanced quality of life through effective programs, progressive facilities, and preservation of parks and natural resources in a fiscally responsible manner.”
 The park district did just that when they decided to give their playground a new look.
 Toucan’s Hideaway is a unique (kid-approved!) custom playground and splash pad set inside the West Chicago Park District’s Turtle Splash Water Park.

 The idea to repurpose the playground area came after renovating the water park located next to the play area.
 The park’s new adventure began in June of 2018 when Toucan’s Hideaway opened up to the public after taking close to two-and-a-half years to complete.
 Eriksson Engineering Associates, Ltd. (EEA) worked with Hitchcock Design Group as a civil engineering subcontractor.
 EEA provided grading and utility design, including water services to the splash pads and misters and draining the subsurface of the playground and in-ground trampoline.